Grammy Awards 2023 Red Carpet Fashion: See What the Stars Wore

 Blige, 52, Bad Bunny, Luke Combs, Steve Lacy, Kim Petras and Sam Smith are slated to belt out their hits too.

-Check back later to see the best red carpet moments from the 2023 Grammys.
+Keep scrolling to see the best looks from the 2023 Grammys red carpet: